GidLev/trends_predict/README.md

 # TReNDS Neuroimaging Kaggle challenge
 Code for Kaggle's Trends neuroimaging challenge - predicting age with 4D group ICA volumes

-Here we predict the age from group ICA as input, where every group ICA input consists of 4D tensor which includes 53 channels of 3D spatial maps with size of (52x63x53) voxels.
+As part of the TReNDS challenge, we try to predict the age from spatial fMRI-based group ICA maps, as input, where every input consists of a 4D tensor which includes 53 channels of 3D spatial maps of size [52x63x53] voxels.
 We used an ensemble of multiple 3D CNNs (m = 10) each trained separately.
 As in previous work using deep CNNs (Levakov, Rosenthal, Shelef, Raviv, & Avidan, 2020) our models comprising the ensemble differ only in their random weight initialization, meaning they had identical architecture and were trained on the same samples.
 After each network was independently trained, a linear regression model for age prediction is learned from the outputs of the ten networks using 10-fold cross validation.

 ## file descriptions
 SM_mat_to_tfrecords.py - script for converting Numpy arrays to TF records